A healthy diet means making the choice to eat healthily.

 Fortunately, for those who are interested in the maintenance of a healthy lifestyle, there are ways to make it easier.

 Having a strategy in place before you go into a restaurant can prevent the risk of being overwhelmed when you arrive.
+According to the USDA, doing things like sharing your entree, savoring a salad, and passing on the buffet can help.

 The Last Word: Making sure you have a plan before eating out can help you make sure to make healthier food choices.